 Contact us for a free pre-audit consultation today!

 An Affirmative Action Plan is a way for an organization to evaluate their initiatives and strategies to achieve equal employment opportunities for everyone.
 The plan includes a statistical evaluation of the company’s workforce to show how women and minority groups are represented compared against a general representation of employees with similar skills in the comparable labor market.
 An Affirmative Action Plan also provides a plan for the company to correct problem areas and support the recruitment of an equal workforce.

 Affirmative action laws are governed by the Office of Federal Contract Compliance Programs (OFCCP).
 It is the organization’s responsibility to know if it is required to have an Affirmative Action Plan.
 Plans are required when doing business with the U.S. Federal Government.
 It is sometimes very apparent that an Affirmative Action Plan is required (such as being listed in the terms of a contract).
 However, some companies may be surprised to learn that something as simple as providing food or beverages to a federal agency or military base can require an Affirmative Action Plan.

 Here are a few factors that require an organization to have an AAP plan:

 If an organization is required to have an Affirmative Action Plan and they do not, they may be subject to sanctions, penalties and liabilities.

 But not to worry – SOLVE can help you with your Affirmative Action Plan needs!
 Our services include:

-Navigating the world of Affirmation Action Planning is not an easy task and SOLVE is here to make sure you have the most up to date information and support you need to fulfill your federal employment requirements.
+Navigating the world of Affirmation Action Planning is not an easy task.
+But not to worry – SOLVE is here to make sure you have the most up-to-date information and support you need to fulfill your federal employment requirements.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.